FAQ’s Regarding Cannabis Use

 - 100 pounds or more.
 Penalties include a fine of up to $10,000, up to 20 years in prison, or both.

 - Soliciting or employing a minor.
 Penalties include a fine of up to $10,000, up to 10 years in prison, or both.

-- Short-term effects of marijuana use include dry mouth and eyes, anxiety, increased heart rate, difficulty concentrating, memory loss and impairment of driving skills.
+- Short-term effects of cannabis use include dry mouth and eyes, anxiety, increased heart rate, difficulty concentrating, memory loss and impairment of driving skills.

-- Long-term effects of marijuana use include difficulty sleeping, inability to stay focused and attentive, and decreased motivation.
-Marijuana can also affect a person's mental illness: it is associated with depression, schizophrenia and psychosis.
+- Long-term effects of cannabis use include difficulty sleeping, inability to stay focused and attentive, and decreased motivation.
+Cannabis can also affect a person's mental illness: it is associated with depression, schizophrenia and psychosis.